Security Data Works

 Choose by ecosystem fit.
 Evaluate lock-in at every layer.

-The 2023-vintage advice — "pick Iceberg vs. Delta carefully because the standards battle will determine your future flexibility" — has aged poorly.
-The convergence trajectory means most table-format choices made in 2025–2026 will see meaningfully reduced long-term consequence by 2027–2028.
-The decision pivot moves elsewhere.
+The 2023-vintage advice ("pick Iceberg vs. Delta carefully because the standards battle will determine your future flexibility") has aged poorly, because the convergence trajectory means most table-format choices made in 2025–2026 will see substantially reduced long-term consequence by 2027–2028, so the decision pivot moves elsewhere.

 Already on Databricks?
 Delta Lake plus UniForm gives you Iceberg compatibility for multi-engine read access without leaving the Databricks operational surface.
 Need multi-cloud read access from day one?
 Iceberg, with a non-Databricks catalog (Polaris, Nessie, or AWS Glue depending on environment).
 Greenfield deployment with no platform commitment?
 Iceberg as primary API, given the convergence trajectory and the broader engine support.

-The harder questions to ask vendors aren't about the table format.
-They're about the catalog and the authorization layer.
+The harder questions to ask vendors aren't about the table format so much as the catalog and the authorization layer.
 Can I export my access control policies if I migrate?
-What's the migration path from Unity Catalog or Lake Formation to a different catalog — manual recreation, automated tooling, partial?
+What's the migration path from Unity Catalog or Lake Formation to a different catalog: manual recreation, automated tooling, partial?
 Are identity and authorization using open standards (OIDC, OpenFGA) or proprietary APIs that don't survive the move?
-A vendor whose answer to those questions is hand-waving is telling you exactly where the lock-in actually lives.
+A vendor whose answer to those questions is hand-waving is telling you exactly where the lock-in actually concentrates.

-And the procurement-side test for vendor consolidation risk: can your architecture survive any single vendor in the stack getting acquired by an incumbent?
-The vendor-neutral posture isn't a property of any one vendor; it's a property of how replaceable each component is.
-Design for component replaceability, not for vendor allegiance.
+And the procurement-side test for vendor consolidation risk is whether your architecture can survive any single vendor in the stack getting acquired by an incumbent, because the vendor-neutral posture is a property of how replaceable each component is rather than a property of any one vendor, which is why you design for component replaceability instead of vendor allegiance.

 What this extends